Vrinda999/DISKO/README.md

 ---

+### License
+ This project is licensed under the MIT License - see the LICENSE file for details.

+ ---

 ### 🔒 Disclaimer
 > [!Important]
 > This tool is intended for **educational and lawful forensic analysis** only.
 Use responsibly.